keeweb/keeweb/README.md

 Here's a [list of issues](https://github.com/keeweb/keeweb/labels/need%20help) which need help.
 Also you can help by [translating KeeWeb](https://keeweb.oneskyapp.com) to your language.

+### Important notes for pull requests

+- please branch from `develop`, not `master`
+- don't edit translation files except base.json, they will be replaced

 # Donations

 Donate with PayPal: